 - There Will Be Hard Times

 - Have Good Equipment

 - More Swimming Posts

 Get Your Child Used to the Water

 Before your child takes swimming lessons, it is very helpful if you can get your child comfortable in a swimming pool.
 Do not assume that comfort in a tub will equate to comfort in a pool.
-The two locations are very different–temperature of water, size of the container, and ability to touch the bottom and sides are just a few examples of extreme differences in the two.
+The two locations are very different– the temperature of the water, the size of the container, and the ability to touch the bottom and sides are just a few examples of extreme differences in the two.

 So take your child to the pool at times.